rudeboybert/fivethirtyeight/cran-comments.md

 ## R CMD check results

-There were no ERRORs or WARNINGs.
+There were originally no ERRORs or WARNINGs.
 There were 3 NOTEs:

 * From Rhub (R-devel): one example had CPU or elapsed time > 5s (`comic_characters`), but this NOTE did not occur in any other test environment.
 * From Rhub (R-release): one example had CPU or elapsed time > 5s (`ratings`), but this NOTE did not occur in any other test environment.